sparisi/gym_gridworlds/README.md

 x          smaller negative reward
 ←↖↑↗→↘↓↙  one-directional tiles
 ?          empty tile with 50% chance of random action
+*          tile where the only allowed direction changes randomly at every step
 ```

+> Grids using `*` must be registered with
+`entry_point="gym_gridworlds.rnd_move:RandomizedTiles"`, because the default
+`Gridworld` class does not randomize those tiles.

 1. Encode your grid following the above mapping, and save it as `txt` file in `gym_gridworlds/grids`.
 For example save the grid below as `5x5_wall.txt`.